lneely/acme-claude/README.md

 # acme-claude

-A unified Go wrapper program around the Claude CLI that integrates with the Plan 9 acme editor for non-interactive Claude usage with conversation history and permission management.
+Go wrapper program around the Claude CLI that integrates with the Plan 9 acme editor for non-interactive Claude usage with conversation history and permission management.

 ## Features